Ultimate Guide to ARF Charges & Fees

-ARF Costs will have a huge effect on your ARF investment returns and its long-term value, this ultimate guide to ARF charges and fees, is designed to help you keep them to a minimum.
+ARF charges will have a significant effect on your ARF investment returns and its long-term value, while risk management and capital preservation are key.
+This ultimate guide to ARF charges is designed to help you keep them to a minimum, aligned to a robust ARF portfolio focussed on long-term capital preservation whilst countering income withdrawals (imputed distribution).

-In seeking minimum charges, the first and most important thing to understand is that there are actually 3 combined charges levied annually against your ongoing ARF investment, which will display as the AMC (annual management charge) specific to your chosen funds.
+In seeking minimum ARF charges, the first and most important thing to understand is that there are normally 2 combined charges, expressed as a single charge called an AMC which is the charge levied annually against your ongoing ARF investment, as expressed on your policy schedule or client dashboard once your ARF is set-up.

 Annual – ARF Charges Breakdown:

-Once you set up your ARF the “Fund Manager” and “Financial Advisor” charges will be expressed as a single AMC charge in your policy contract, so for example (450K) ARF investment) a 0.75% FMC + a 0.35% advisor service charge, would result in a total annual charge of 1.10% PA, displayed as a 1.10% AMC.
+Remember, once you set up your ARF the “Fund Manager” and “Financial Advisor” charges will be expressed as a single AMC charge in your policy contract.

 (1) Claiming your retirement benefits e.g. Tax-free lump sum and ARF.

-(2) ARF application which requires risk profiling, needs evaluation, bespoke investment advice, application completion, and transfer follow-up.
+(2) ARF application which requires risk profiling, needs evaluation, asset evaluation, bespoke investment advice, application completion, and transfer follow-up.

 What About Fund Choice?